finsberg/IN1910_H21/book/docs/info/curriculum.md

 # Curriculum

-All that is written in the lecture notes and the four mandatory projects should be considered as the curriculum.
+The lecture notes and the four mandatory projects are the curriculum of IN1910.

 ## Curriculum and Teaching Materials